jstrzempko/jstrzempko.github.io/README.md

 Aspiring geospatial professional and current M.S.
 GIS candidate at Clark University with a background in environmental science, mathematics, and land change modeling and a passion for understanding human-environment relations.
 Experience with, and curiosity for, a variety of software (ArcGIS products, QGIS, TerrSet, GeoDa) and programming languages (R, Python, JavaScript).

 You can use the [editor on GitHub](https://github.com/jstrzempko/jstrzempko.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ```markdown
 Syntax highlighted code block